garys-esri/geodev-dc-labs/2016-11-runtime/exercises/Java/Exercise 5 Routing.md

     }
     ```

 1. After adding the stops, call `RouteTask.solveAsync(RouteParameters)` to solve the route asynchronously.
-That call returns a `Future`, on which you can add a done listener.
-In that listener, call `get()` on the `Future`, and then call `getRoutes()`, get the first route, and add it as a graphic.
+That call returns a `ListenableFuture`, on which you can add a done listener.
+In that listener, call `get()` on the `ListenableFuture`, and then call `getRoutes()`, get the first route, and add it as a graphic.
 The call to `get()` can throw two different types of exceptions, which you must catch (or catch all `Throwable` objects if you prefer):

     ```
     ListenableFuture<RouteResult> solveFuture = routeTask.solveAsync(routeParameters);